dcos/dcos-e2e/docs/cli/source/dcos-docker-cli.rst

 The only extra requirement is to give a valid license key, for DC/OS 1.11+.
 See :ref:`dcos-docker-cli:create` for details on how to provide a license key.

-Ask your sales representative for DC/OS Enterprise release artifacts.
+Ask your sales representative for DC/OS Enterprise installers.

 For, example, run the following to create a DC/OS Enterprise cluster in strict mode: